cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 salloc: Relinquishing job allocation 26
 ```

-TODO: explain how to use git cloen ....
+TODO: explain how to use git clone ....
 cd ...
 have demo ready ....

 ## Known Issues

 In case you have limited network bandwidth or the code mirrors are
-buisy the script may encounter issues downloading packages.
+busy the script may encounter issues downloading packages.
 However,
-if you hen repeatedly attempted to run the script, you will eventually
+if you can repeatedly attempted to run the script, you will eventually
 succeed.

-We laso know that there could be an issue resulting from our use of
+We also know that there could be an issue resulting from our use of
 static IP configuration as discussed in this thread:
 <https://forums.raspberrypi.com/viewtopic.php?t=123260#p991054>